MParham8/Universal-Converter-MP8V/README.md

 * Python 3
 * Standard Python Library

-No external dependencies required.

 ---

 # 🎯 Project Goals

-The goal of UCP is to provide a simple, accurate, and extensible unit conversion tool while maintaining a clean modular structure.
+The main goal of UCP is to create a reliable, expandable, and user-friendly conversion tool with:

+* Clean code organization
+* Accurate conversion formulas
+* Easy future development
+* Support for many measurement systems

 ---

-# 📌 Future Improvements
+# 🔮 Future Improvements

-Possible future updates:

-* GUI version
+Planned improvements:

+* 🖥 Graphical User Interface (GUI)
-* Web API support
+* 🌐 Web API version
-* More conversion categories
+* 📱 Mobile application
+* 📜 Conversion history
-* Unit search system
+* 🔍 Unit search system
+* 🧪 Automated testing
-* History of conversions
+* ➕ Additional scientific conversions
-* Improved user interface

 ---

+# 🤝 Contributing

+Contributions are welcome!

+If you have ideas, improvements, or bug fixes:

+1. Fork the repository
+2. Create a new branch
+3. Make your changes
+4. Submit a pull request

+---

 # 📄 License

 This project is licensed under the MIT License.

+---

+# ⭐ Support

+If you find this project useful, consider giving it a ⭐ on GitHub!